 Welcome to our price strategies video series.
 In this series, we are going to take you on a virtual journey and show you the ways to save money, time, and headaches when it comes to managing your pricing strategies.

 How often do you change your prices?
-It is annually, bi-annually, or monthly?
+Pricing changes can happen monthly, bi-annually, annually.
 Do you have date-driven promos?
 This pricing strategy is most likely a part of your business because it is inevitable that pricing needs to be updated at some point.

 Importance of Date-Driven Pricing

-You have new pricing and it is time to update your ERP, so what do you do?????
+Ready to make some pricing changes and it is time to update your ERP, so what do you do?????

 - Maybe it is a time consuming, manual process of uploading spreadsheets and countless hours of updating the old pricing to the new pricing.

 - Maybe you have hundreds of customers and hundreds of items and when there is new pricing or you want to do a 30-day promotion there is just no easy way to tell the system of those changes.

 - Maybe your IT staff has to be up late the night of the 31st updating the system with the latest pricing changes so the next day it is ready to go.